Mallorca. Photography by Ken Sparkes

 Founder

-Geoffrey needed support in his London shop, and Gilly drawing on her experience as a fashion editor with British Vogue and managing David Bailey’s photographic studio, brought with her the creative and organisational skills needed to assist him.
-She began working with him in1979, marking the beginning of an enduring friendship and a successful creative partnership.
+Gilly Newberry met Geoffrey Bennison through mutual friends at a time when his reputation as a decorator was on the rise.
+With design commissions increasing, Geoffrey needed support in his London shop, and Gilly drawing on her experience as a fashion editor with British Vogue and managing David Bailey’s photographic studio, brought with her the creative and organisational skills needed to assist him.
+She began working with him in 1979, marking the beginning of an enduring friendship and a successful creative partnership.

-Supported by a team of like-minded, highly skilled and dedicated creatives who shared her vision, Gilly expanded the collection and established showrooms in New York and Los Angeles with Geoff.
-The New York location remains open and is a testament to the enduring appeal of the brand.
+In 1985, following Geoffrey Bennison’s untimely passing, Gilly and her husband Geoff founded Bennison Fabrics.
+What began with a select range of prints evolved under Gilly’s guidance into an independent international label, renowned for its exquisite textiles.
+Supported by a team of like-minded, highly skilled and dedicated creatives who shared her vision, Gilly expanded the collection and established showrooms in the United States with Geoff.
+The New York location continues to thrive and is a testament to the enduring appeal of the fabrics.

 Geoff Newberry